 - Use myrrh to boost the immune system and help you feel better when not feeling your best.
-Apply topically to the bottom of feet, down the spine, and take internally.
+Apply topically to the bottom of feet, down the spine.

 - Apply myrrh to skin imperfections to help cleanse and purify that spot.
 It is especially handy to have if you have kids!
 Apply to the area of concern diluted in a carrier oil.

 - Use myrrh to moisturize dry, cracked skin.